Ultimate Asheville Real Estate Investing Guide for 2026

 Asheville Real Estate Investing Market Overview

-The entire population growth rate for Asheville for the past ten-year cycle is , in comparison to for the entire state and for the United States.
+The entire population growth rate for Asheville for the most recent ten-year period is , in comparison to for the state and for the nation.

-Reviewing real property values in Asheville, the present median home value in the city is .
-In contrast, the median value for the state is , while the national median home value is .
+Reviewing property values in Asheville, the present median home value in the market is .
+In contrast, the median value for the state is , while the national indicator is .

-If you review the residential rental market in Asheville you’ll see a gross median rent of , in comparison with the state median of , and the median gross rent at the national level of .
+When you consider the property rental market in Asheville you'll find a gross median rent of , in contrast to the state median of , and the median gross rent at the national level of .

 Asheville Real Estate Investing Highlights